ftdot/EasyTl/README.md

 ## What is planning in this project?
 * Easy PluginAPI (already do)
 * Easy utilities as: configs, translations, plugin auto-update (already do)
-* Full, easy to read, documentation
+* Full, easy to read documentation
 * Easy to use, cool GUI
 * Cross-platform (including Android)